Listen to the Podcast about Self Awareness

 Self Awareness – Who Am I?

-We usually identify our existence with our position in society, our friends and family, the needs and desires of our body, and the emotional and intellectual expressions of our mind.
+We tend to see our identity through our position in society, our friends and family, the needs and desires of our body, and the emotional and intellectual expressions of our mind.
 For example: We might say ‘I am a student studying economics, I have three sisters and live in London’.
 We rarely take the time to contemplate the real nature of our existence; to ask the question, "Who am I?"

-Self awareness is about learning to better understand why you feel what you feel and why you behave in a particular way.
-Once you begin to understand this concept you then have the opportunity and freedom to change things about yourself enabling you to create a life that you want.
+Being self-aware is having a good knowledge and understanding of yourself including being aware of your own feelings and character.
+Practicing self-awareness is about learning to better understand why you feel what you feel and why you behave in a particular way.
+Having this awareness gives you the opportunity and freedom to change things about yourself, enabling you to create a life that you want.
 It’s almost impossible to change and become self-accepting if you are unsure as to who you are.
 Having clarity about who you are and what you want can be empowering, giving you the confidence to make changes.

 Try this challenge